hmqcnoesy/booknotes/Oracle Performance Tuning for Developers.md

 ##Performance Metrics
 **Elapsed time** is the most obvious, but not always the most useful metric.
-It isn't the most useful, because it cannot tell you why a statement took as long as it did.
+It isn't the most useful because it cannot tell you why a statement took as long as it did.

 **Logical IO Operations** is a count of the number of read